spotlesscoder/awesome-cyberdeck/readme.md

     * LEDs!
 Everyone loves LEDs.
     * Set of basic resistor values for 5V circuits
     * A handful of diodes, transistors
-* Screws and nuts - sizes depend on the model you choose
+* Screws and nuts / press-in threaded inserts - sizes depend on the model you choose

 ## Contribute